worktheclock/replit.github.io/repls/editor.md

 # Editor Shortcuts

-The following “Tips and Tricks” will teach you how to be productive in the Repl.it code editor.
-Here, you will become familiar with the code editor’s powerful shortcuts for editing, writing, and inspecting code.
+Be more productive in the Replit code editor by learning the code editor’s powerful shortcuts for editing, writing, and inspecting code.

 ## Command Palette